wp-plugins/powies-uptime-robot/readme.txt

 = Documentation =
 Add your API code from uptimerobot.com > My Settings > Main API Key to Settings > Uptime Robot Setup > API Key

+If you wish to hide a special monitor from beeing displayed, add it to the list under Settings.
+For more than one monitor make a comma separated list: mon1,mon2,mon3

 **Basic example:**
 [pum] inserts the shortcode on a page or post